As a married woman, have you ever wished your husband were dead in order to have peace of mind and freedom to do whatever you desire doing?

 Killing the Children

 She was busy cutting the branches and plucking the fruits to solve the problem.
 But the more she cuts the branches and plucks the fruits, the more the branches and fruit reappears, even in a greater degree.
 Little did she know that Satan will continue to use her and implant in her his evil seed even against her own will.
-Provided the husband is still alive and she still stays with him, she will continue to bear fruit for him no matter how many of her children she kills daily.
+Provided the husband is still alive and she still stays with him, in the flesh, she will continue to bear fruit for him no matter how many of her children she kills daily.

 The solution therefore is not how hard she needs to try in destroying the children; the solution to her problem of bearing sinful fruits is the death of her husband.
 The problem is not the fruits, the problem is the source of fruits.
 That is why in the plan of salvation, revival must precede reformation.
 Mrs. White beautifully differentiate the two work of grace that God need to do in man before he can be accepted into His heavenly bliss.
 She penned the following: